a7b23/H-Divergence/README.md

 ```
 python blob.py --vtype vmin
 ```
-More arguments please check the help
+More arguments please check the help.

+To replicate the results from the paper, choose vmin for power and vjs for typeI experiment.

 ### HDGM
 Power Results